kedro-org/kedro/docs/source/contribution/development_for_databricks.md

 ### Using `make databricks-build`

 With the setup complete, you can use `databricks-build`.
-Navigate to the parent directory of your Kedro development repository and run:
+In your terminal, navigate to the parent directory of your Kedro development repository and run:

 ```bash
 make databricks-build